Bruce Fordyce

-Bruce Noel Stevenson Fordyce (born 3 December 1955 in Hong Kong) is a South African marathon and ultramarathon athlete.
+Bruce Noel Stevenson Fordyce (born 3 December 1955 in Hong Kong) is a South African marathon and ultramarathon athlete who was also active in opposing apartheid.
 He is best known for having won the South African Comrades Marathon a record nine times, of which eight wins were consecutive.
 He also won the London to Brighton Ultramarathon three years in a row.
 He is the former world record holder over 50 miles and the former world record holder over 100 km.